3dprogramin/thinkpad-p51-archbang/issues+fixes/boot/start_job_is_running/README.md

 The idea is to disable the service that gives the timeout

 - Find out with `ifconfig` the exact name of the card.
 In my case, it's `enp0s31f6`
-- Use systemd to disable the service: `systemctl disable dhcpcd@enp0s31f6.service`
+- Use systemd to disable the dhcpcd service for the card: `systemctl disable dhcpcd@enp0s31f6.service`